zac-garby/lsystems/README.md

 # L-Systems

 Hello!
-This is the code for my (at the time of writing this unreleased) Computerphile video.
+This is the code for my Computerphile video, https://youtu.be/puwhf-404Xc.

 ![](screenshot.png)